estiwidder/bold360-mobile-docs-android/docs/advanced-topics/handover-chat.md

 ## How to

 - ### Inject and update chat elements
-    HandoverHandler base class provides various methods, like: `injectElement`, `updateElement`, `storeElement`, etc, that can be used while the handover chat is in progress.
+    HandoverHandler base class provides various methods, including: `injectElement`, `updateElement`, `storeElement`, which can be used when the handover chat is in progress.
-    Base class implementations also make sure elements changes are passed to the `ChatElementListener` (History updates)
+    Base class implementations also make sure element changes are passed to the `ChatElementListener` (Historical updates)
+    ## COMMENT: WHAT ARE BASE CLASS IMPLEMENTATIONS?

 - ### Display and enable the chat input field
-    On chat start or/and on state `StateEvent.Resumed`, your custom handler should enable the chat input field, in order to let the user type messages.
+    On chat start or/and on state `StateEvent.Resumed`, the custom handler needs to enable the chat input field, for the user to type messages.
 This can be done by activating the method `enableChatInput`.
-Override this method, if you need to configure different behavior to the field other than the default provided by its super.
+Override this method, in case a different behavior is required for the chat input field than the default behavior.

 - ### Control chat UI components
     The HandoverHandler has access to a `ChatDelegate` implementation, which provides access to the chat fragments UI components, the chat elements and other abilities.

-    **Exp: Controling AgentTyping UI component visibility state:**
+    **Exp: Controlling AgentTyping UI component visibility state:**
     ```kotlin
     // show AgentTyping:
     chatDelegate?.updateCmp(ComponentType.LiveTypingCmp, data = null)